ibm-cloud-docs/account/index.md

 # Account types
 {: #accounts}

-{{site.data.keyword.Bluemix_notm}} has three different account types: Lite, Pay-As-You-Go, and Subscription.
+{{site.data.keyword.Bluemix}} has three different account types: Lite, Pay-As-You-Go, and Subscription.
 You get a free Lite account as soon as you sign up.
-Pay-As-You-Go and Subscription are our billable account options, each offering different features.
+Pay-As-You-Go and Subscription are billable account options and each offer different features.
 Compare each account and choose the one that best suits your needs.
 {:shortdesc}

 ## Comparing accounts